mitchell-lang/docs/README.md

 Mitchell is a variant of the
 [Standard ML](https://en.wikipedia.org/wiki/Standard_ML)
-programming language that has been modified to support high-performance computing on emerging new hardware that is specialized for machine learning and graph analytics.
+programming language that has been optimized to support high-performance computing on emerging new hardware that is specialized for machine learning and graph analytics.
 The Mitchell compiler is based on the [MLton](http://mlton.org/) Standard ML compiler.

+The primary advantage of Mitchell is that the compiler and libraries perform parallel processing optimizations automatically.
+In contrast to conventional programming languages, developers are only responsible for ensuring a correct implmentation&mdash;Mitchell does the rest.
+Highly-parallelizable functions, like map and fold, will automatically leverage the massively multi-threaded hardware architecture that Mitchell has been designed to target.

 ## Getting Started